BKokay/test-vault/0-inbox/Add Authentication to Spring project.md

 - [ ] Authorization
 	- [ ] Use a JWT token.
-Need to filter like in sever api security classes.
+Need to filter like in server api security classes.
 	- [ ] Make a controller for both ways to authenticate: API key and username/password
 		- [ ] filter might be used for both?
 	- [ ] If authenticated, user can access endpoints